ansible/ansible/docs/docsite/rst/network/user_guide/platform_iosxr.rst

 - install the ``ncclient`` python package on your control node(s) with ``pip install ncclient``
 - enable NETCONF on the Cisco IOS-XR device(s)

-To enable NETCONF on a new switch via Ansible, use the ``iosxr_netconf`` module via the CLI connection.
+To enable NETCONF on a new switch via Ansible, use the ``cisco.iosxr.iosxr_netconf`` module through the CLI connection.
 Set up your platform-level variables just like in the CLI example above, then run a playbook task like this:

 .. code-block:: yaml

    - name: Enable NETCONF
-     connection: network_cli
+     connection: ansible.netcommon.network_cli
      cisco.iosxr.iosxr_netconf:
-     when: ansible_network_os == 'iosxr'
+     when: ansible_network_os == 'cisco.iosxr.iosxr'

 Once NETCONF is enabled, change your variables to use the NETCONF connection.